 Pregnancy is a highly personal experience for every woman.
-Dr Peter England is dedicated to providing bespoke and compassionate care to every patient to ensure they have the best pregnancy possible.
+Dr Peter England is dedicated to providing expert and compassionate care to every patient to ensure they have the best pregnancy possible.
 Peter has worked in both Australia and the UK.
-He worked within the Diabetes Clinic at Royal Woman’s Hospital for 19 years and as head of the clinic for five of those years.
+He is head of the Diabetes Clinic at Royal Woman’s Hospital and has worked in the clinic for over 20 years.
 During this time, Dr Peter England became well known for his expertise in managing complex and difficult pregnancies.

 Your FIRST Pregnancy Appointment:

 Your first pregnancy appointment is a really wonderful appointment for most women.
 This appointment takes a little extra time and usually occurs around 8-9 weeks gestation.
 With ultrasound equipment in my rooms you will see your baby for the first time and hear their heartbeat – a fantastic sound!

 You will need to have a referral from your local doctor before you arrive.